-[Insert Tables 8, 9, and 10 here]
+[Insert Tables 10 and 11]

-Table 8 replicates our analyses of cash holdings from Table 4 and corporate payout from Table 6 when using the market-wide measures of credit risk spillovers.
+Table 10 performs the same replication exercise using the market-wide measures of credit risk spillovers.
 While the magnitude of the coefficients has changed due to the redefinition of CRC and PMR, the significance and direction of the estimated effects remain unchanged.

-We then re-examine our key results using spillover proxies constructed based on three- and four-digit SIC industry classifications.
-Table 9 shows that the new results are corroborative the impact of CRC on cash holdings remains positive and that on payout policy negative.
+We then re-examine our key results using spillover proxies constructed based on three- and fourdigit SIC industry classifications.
+Table 11 shows that the new results are corroborative-the impact of CRC on cash holdings remains positive and that on payout policy negative.
 As expected, since we focus on more "localized" credit risk spillovers within more narrowly defined industries, the effect is diminished but still remains highly significant both statistically and economically.
-For instance, the marginal effect of CRC on cash holdings is lowered from 13.6 percent in FF48 industries (Table 4, Column 3) to 10.4 percent in four-digit SIC industries (Table 9, Panel B, Column 1).27
+For instance, the marginal effect of CRC on cash holdings is lowered from 13.6 percent in FF48 industries (Table 4, Column 3) to 10.4 percent in four-digit SIC industries (Table 11, Panel B, Column 1).29